Maine currently has one waiver that is open to children, a TEFRA program, that waives parental income.

 - Online State Information: Katie Beckett Information and brochure

 - How to Apply: Apply through the Department of Health and Human Services or online.
+See this document for more information.

 - Waiting List: none